-Column heading Description Channel Character of a link on Madia Outron and the land of the Web was interfered Shows if a Job or MediaSet was created by a user through the Web user interface or by an automation system through the CeriTalk API Сору s Click the copy icon to copy an item and edit the copy Creator Shows which user created an item Creation Time Shows when this Job was created
+Column heading Description Channel Chause if a Joh or Madio Cat was greated by a year through the Web year interface Shows if a Job or MediaSet was created by a user through the Web user interface or by an automation system through the CeriTalk API Сору Click the copy icon 🛅 to copy an item and edit the copy Creator Shows which user created an item Creation Time Shows when this Job was created

-Column heading Description Description Shows the description of an item, as originally entered by the user Edit Click on the edit icon to edit an item End Time Shows when a Job or media file finished executing Files Shows the total number of files in a MediaSet File Size Shows the total size of all the files in a MediaSet.
+Column heading Description Description Shows the description of an item, as originally entered by the user Edit Click on the edit icon of to edit an item End Time Shows when a Job or media file finished executing Files Shows the total number of files in a MediaSet File Size Shows the total size of all the files in a MediaSet.
 Note that Cerify uses "kB", "MB" and "GB" to represent 1024 bytes, 1048576 bytes, and 1073741824 bytes, respectively; a 1000 based system is not used.
 Job Status Shows the status of a Job (for example, Processing) MediaSet Shows the MediaSet name for this Job Name Shows the name of an item, as originally entered by the user Priority Shows a Job priority (for example, High) Profile Shows the Profile name for this Job Progress Shows the percentage progress of a Job Result Shows a Job processing result Sel Check the box in this column to select an item to be archived or restored Start Time Shows when a Job or media file started processing Status Shows the Active/Archive status of an item DropBox Indicates if a given MediaSet is a DropBox

 Empty Tables.
-When you navigate to the Jobs page, if no Jobs (see page 63) have been created, or all Jobs are archived, the page body will appear as shown in the following figure.
+When you navigate to the Jobs page, if no Jobs (see page 65) have been created, or all Jobs are archived, the page body will appear as shown in the following figure.

+Jobs Monitor

-Jobs Monitor Show Jobs Active There are currently no Jobs in this view.
-New Job
+There are currently no Jobs in this view.